Rockrishna/localhost-http-server/README.md

 ## Usage

-To start the server, run the provided Python script with the desired directory as an argument.
-The server will then listen for incoming HTTP requests and respond according to the logic defined in the `handle_client` function.
+1. Run the script using the command: `python server.py`.
+2. The server will handle incoming HTTP GET requests.
+3. It can respond to the following paths:
+   - `/echo/<text>`: Echoes the text sent in the request.
+   - `/user-agent`: Returns the user-agent header from the request.
+   - `/files/<filename>`: Serves the file specified if it exists in the server directory.

+Make sure to replace `<text>` and `<filename>` with your actual text and file name.

 ## Contributing